In 2011, Sister Prejean was caught in a rare moment of uncharacteristic candor in a one-on-one interview caught on video.

 “All Christians and people of good will are thus called today to struggle not only for abolition of the death penalty, whether it be legal or illegal and in all its forms, but also to improve prison conditions, out of respect for the human dignity of persons deprived of their liberty.
 And this, I connect with life imprisonment,” he said.
 “Life imprisonment is a hidden death penalty.”

-Special Note for Americans: Disregard the Pope’s message re “improve prison conditions”; our prisons pamper inmates enough!
+Our response: Special Note for Americans: Disregard the Pope’s message re “improve prison conditions”; our prisons pamper inmates enough!
 Heck, they can even obtain sex reassignment surgery!
 Death Row inmates like Mumia Abu Jumal have fan clubs, a radio program, and write books.
 See widow Maureen Faulkner’s website dedicated to the truth about the death sentence Mumia imposed on her husband, Officer Daniel Faulkner.

 The pope noted that the Vatican recently eliminated life imprisonment from its own penal code.

-The population of Vatican City is only 839.
+Our response: The population of Vatican City is only 839.
 Source.

 According to the Catechism of the Catholic Church, cited by Pope Francis in his talk, “the traditional teaching of the church does not exclude recourse to the death penalty, if this is the only possible way of effectively defending human lives against the unjust aggressor,” but modern advances in protecting society from dangerous criminals mean that “cases in which the execution of the offender is an absolute necessity are very rare, if not practically nonexistent.”